patniko/llm.lang/docs/implementation_roadmap.md

 ## Current Status

-We are currently in **Phase 1** of the implementation roadmap, focusing on finalizing the language design and specifications before moving to prototype implementation.
+We are currently in **Phase 3** of the implementation roadmap, having completed the prototype implementation (Phase 2) and now focusing on tooling and infrastructure.

 ## Next Steps

-1. Complete the standard library specification
-2. Begin implementation of the lexer and parser
-3. Develop initial prototype of the core runtime
-4. Create basic examples to validate the language design
+1. Develop command-line interpreter/compiler
+2. Create language server for IDE integration
+3. Implement debugger
+4. Develop package manager
+5. Create documentation generator